lino-framework/book/docs/dev/quantities.rst

 >>> print(repr(i.qty))
 Decimal('1')

+You can manually change the quantity to 2, which will update the total
+price:

 >>> i.qty = Quantity("2")
 >>> i.qty_changed()
 >>> i.total_incl
 Decimal('399.98')

+You can give a discount:

 >>> i.discount = Percentage("10")
 >>> i.discount_changed()
 >>> i.total_incl
 Decimal('359.98')

+You can manually set the quantity to 0:

 >>> i.qty = Quantity("0")
 >>> i.qty_changed()